milescb/traccc-aaS/README.md

 tritonserver --model-repository=$INSTALLDIR/models
 ```

-Once the server is launched, run the model via:
+Once the server is launched, run the model (on the same node to avoid networking problems) via:

 ```
 cd client && python TracccTritionClient.py